General Questions | Questions on Ingredients | Questions on Certification & Screening

-How can you be assured that the brand is including all ingredients in the paper screening?
+How can you be assured that the company is including all ingredients in the paper screening?

 Questions on Certification & Screening

-How can you be assured that the brand has not changed its formulation over time?
+How can you be assured that the company has not changed its formulation over time?

 We require that products be reviewed as formulations, ingredients, or supply chain changes occur.
 In addition, MADE SAFE products must undergo screening once every three years in order to ensure things haven’t changed without our knowledge.